One of the clearer signs of pregnancy is missing a period during the menstrual cycle.

 In the early stages, many of these may occur exclusively but as time progresses, you may start experiencing them simultaneously and more severely.
 Additionally, you can also get tested before missing a period, but only after waiting for about 2 weeks from the time of sexual intercourse.
 This gives the body enough time to develop higher, more detectable levels of a hormone called human chorionic gonadotropin (HCG), which is only present during pregnancy.

 During pregnancy, the body produces a hormone known as HCG.
-This hormone is produced when a fertilised egg attaches to the uterus lining.
+This hormone is produced when a fertilized egg attaches to the uterus lining.
 HCG levels in the body peak at around 8 to 11 weeks, but can be noticed by tests at around 14 days from conception.
-Less than 5 mIU/ml (milli-international units per millilitre) will return a negative HCG result, whereas 25 mIU/ml or higher is positive for a pregnancy.
-In short, pregnancy tests measure HCG amounts and deliver result accordingly.
+Less than 5 mIU/ml (milli-international units per milliliter) will return a negative HCG result, whereas 25 mIU/ml or higher is positive for pregnancy.
+In short, pregnancy tests measure HCG amounts and deliver results accordingly.

-When trying to conceive, testing is a major part of the process and getting the expected result early can offer quite a lot of relief.
+When trying to conceive, testing is a major part of the process, and getting the expected result early can offer quite a lot of relief.
 Not only does this help alleviate some of the stress experienced, but it can also help expectant mothers get started on antenatal or prenatal care sooner rather than later.
 This is the natural next step toward a healthy pregnancy and is an essential part of the process.
 As a matter of fact, all forms of medical assistance during the entire process of pregnancy is key, even for a pregnancy test, as it provides you with a conclusive result.
-For the best experience, having a skilled medical expert guiding you is key and with the Bajaj Finserv Health app, finding such a specialist is extremely easy.
+For the best experience, having a skilled medical expert guiding you is the key and with the accessible healthcare platform provided by Bajaj Finserv Health, finding such a specialist is extremely easy.

 Thanks to its doctor search feature, you can find doctors in your vicinity with ease and also book appointments online without the need for a physical visit.
 What’s more, you can virtually consult your specialist over video for remote treatment, further simplifying access to healthcare.
-Another notable feature of the Bajaj Finserv Health app is the ‘Health Vault’ that allows you to store your medical history and test results digitally, making it easy to share it with your doctor whenever needed.
-To get started, simply download the app for free via Google Play or the Apple App Store.
+Another notable feature of this healthcare platform is the ‘Health Vault’ feature that allows you to store your medical history and test results digitally, making it easy to share it with your doctor whenever needed.
+Get started, because it is never too late to work towards being a healthier you!